JN-gith/Hardware/README.md

 ### [ What To Look for In a Cooler Pt.
 2 - "Should I go for a liquid cooling or Air cooling?" ]

 If price and ease of installation are your main factors then I suggest you should move onto looking for an Air Cooler.
 However, if you want a quieter cooler (may vary) or/and a jazzy looking cooler, then I suggest you head onto liquid cooling.
-Really, it's that simple
+Really, it's that simple.
+For relatively high overclocks I'd also recommend going with liquid, due to the way water transfers and absorbs heat compared to fins in a heatsink.
+You would be looking at 280mm AIO's for 6-8 cores, and 360mm/custom loop/chiller setup for 10+ cores.
+Note that there are CPU's with an enormous amount of cores that clock fairly high, even a very good AIO won't keep these cool.
+So do research in advance.

 There are also expandable kits out there which allow you to expand your CLC to other components like a custom loop.

 ### [  What To Look for In a Cooler Pt.
 3 -Budget ]

 This is an important factor in deciding the right cooler for you.
-If you plan on spending a mere 25 bucks or so on a cooler then might as well forget the thought of liquid cooling.
+If you plan on spending less than $80 or so on a cooler then might as well forget the thought of liquid cooling.
 Air is the best option out there for you.
-If you plan on paying mid range prices, let's say >80 then you can either look at a high end air cooler from the list that I have posted in #coolers or you can go and buy yourself an AIO (AIO list coming soon).
+If you plan on paying mid range prices, let's say $80+ then you can either look at a high end air cooler or you can go and buy yourself an AIO.
 Mid-range AIOs are plenty capable of keeping most processors within safe temperature ranges, including when overclocking.
 If you plan on going down the Custom Loop road and have a budget of of around the 100-200 mark then really, forget it.
-Custom Loops cost upwards of 500 bucks (prices may vary).
+Custom Loops of high quality cost upwards of 500 bucks (prices may vary).
 Now that budget is out of the way let us move onto the next factor.

 A larger chunk of grooved/finned metal provides more area for the heat to distribute itself.
 Big being better, in this case - just make sure you choose something that makes sense for your system.
 Grabbing the heaviest heatsink out there won't matter if it doesn't fit in the case and puts too much strain on the CPU or motherboard.
 Just grabbing any massive aluminum heatsink is probably not for the best, of course, given the importance of heatpipes, surface smoothness, and copper's place in the world.
 Surface roughness is a measurement of the base plate's smoothness (measured in microinches) and overall ability to connect directly with the surface of the CPU.
 In a perfect world, there would be no thermalpaste and the copper base plates would come in direct, flush, perfectly smooth contact with the CPU.
 The reason we even need thermalpaste is because microscopic divets (what are divets) in the surface of the connecting materials create air pockets.
 Air gets trapped in these pockets at high temperatures, causing uneven thermal distribution and resulting in hotter core temps.
 A thermal interface, while significantly lower thermal conductivity than pure copper or aluminum, provides an air-tight sealant between the divets that allows heat to cleanly migrate from the CPU surface to the cooler base plate.
 Smoother is better.
 Thermalpaste's thermal conductivity will impact the temperature moderately, but not normally enough where it's justifiable to spend lots of money on thermal compound